The best way to generate sustainable traffic is to optimize your website for search engine optimization.

-With The Google Search Console, you have enough insights and data to the performance of your website on the Google search engine.
-When every your website stops to rank, you get to see them on your dashboard.
+With The Google Search Console, you have enough insights and data on the performance of your website on the Google search engine.
+When your website stops to rank, you see them on your dashboard.

 4. Stop Trying To Hack your Way Through SEO.

-Dark hat SEO practice such as backlinks generation, keyword stuffing, will always get caught up with the next Google algorithm update.
+Dark hat SEO practices such as backlinks generation, and keyword stuffing, will always get caught up with the next Google algorithm update.

-I see so many people try to hack their way to rank on Google, the bad news is, it will not work, you may enjoy your victory for a short period of time, surely the next google algorithm update will nullify your victory.
+I see so many people try to hack their way to rank on Google; the bad news is that it will not work, you may enjoy your victory for a short period, but indeed the next google algorithm update will nullify your victory.

 5. Learn SEO.